ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 * [Turn in your code ](#step8){: data-ajax="false"}
 * [Preparing for lab02: Git one-time configurations and basic work flow](#gitonetime){: data-ajax="false"}

-## Step 1: Pair up, log on to CSIL and bring up a terminal window. <a name="step1"></a>
+## Step 1: Log on to CSIL and bring up a terminal window. <a name="step1"></a>

+*Note: This assignment MUST be done individually.
+This is a correction to what was announced in lecture*

 I hope I can safely assume that you have all gotten a CoE account.
-Log onto the your account.
  If your account is not working,  get the attention of the instructor.

+Log into your account to make sure it works.
 As a reminder to get to the terminal go to <strong>Application</strong> Menu, then <strong>System Tools</strong>, then <strong>Terminal Window</strong>.

 In the steps below, and in most future labs, you will create files on your own